jeremylynch83/drjeremylynch/master/master.md

 # Endovascular treatment of aneurysms {Aneurysms}
+---
+description: Minimally invasive procedures including coiling, stent-assisted coiling, flow diversion, and intrasaccular devices.
+---

 The development of endovascular techniques has completely revolutionised the treatment of brain aneurysms increasing the safety of the procedure and reducing the invasiveness and recovery time.
 The majority of brain aneurysms are now treated using endovascular techniques.
 There are very few aneurysms that cannot now be treated endovascularly.

 ## What does endovascular treatment involve?

 Rather than requiring a large incision and direct surgical access to the aneurysm, endovascular treatment achieves its goal by guiding small, specialized devices through the patient's blood vessels (the body’s own natural highways) to the site of the aneurysm.
 Embolisation means to promote clot formation within the aneurysm, commonly by inserting devices such as coils into the aneurysm or placing stents acoss its neck.

 ## How does it work?